A mapping layer of “land use/land cover” data is overlaid on terrain data to provide a detailed view of what’s truly out there.

 A cross section or path profile shows the terrain and clutter together.

-30m is a fairly large area and can contain more than one category that may be important, but not shown as it is not the dominant category in that bin (remember the house in the trees).
+A 30-meter resolution covers a relatively large area and can contain multiple categories, but only the dominant category in that bin is displayed (e.g., the house in the trees).

-If you increase the clutter resolution to 10 meters square, you can show more categories over the same area (9x more in fact).
+Increasing the clutter resolution to 10 meters per square allows for more categories to be displayed over the same area—nine times more, in fact.

-That house may now show up or in the opposite case where you have a single stand of trees in the front yard of an otherwise clear lot may now show up.
+Similarly, a single stand of trees in the front yard of an otherwise clear lot may also be represented.

 Another side by side Comparison